TehShrike/abstract-state-router/readme.md

 - [Riot](https://github.com/TehShrike/riot-state-renderer)
 - [virtual-dom](https://github.com/ArtskydJ/virtualdom-state-renderer)

-If you want to use the state router with some other templating/dom manipulation library, it's pretty easy to set up!
-Check out the code for the above libraries and/or ping me if you'd like help getting it working.
+If you want to use the state router with some other templating/dom manipulation library, [read these docs](https://github.com/TehShrike/abstract-state-router/blob/master/renderer.md)!
+It's not too bad to get started.

 # API